ecogetaway/aws-rmm-dashboard2025/HACKATHON_VIDEO_SCRIPT.md

 2. **"Analyzes CloudWatch metrics in real-time..."** ✓ Tool: analyze_cloudwatch_metrics
 3. **"And uses Amazon Bedrock's Claude Sonnet 4 to provide intelligent analysis..."**

-**[SCREEN: Show full agent response with insights]**
+**[SCREEN: Show full agent response with insights streaming token-by-token]**

 **NARRATOR:**

-> "Within seconds, we get a comprehensive health report with actionable insights—not just raw data, but intelligent analysis."
+> "Within seconds, we get a comprehensive health report with actionable insights—not just raw data, but intelligent analysis powered by Claude Sonnet 4."

 **[HIGHLIGHT on screen]:**
 ```